AquaticEcoDynamics/csiem_model_tfvaed_1.0/bc_repo/7_discharges/readme.md

-## Cockburn Sound model : industrial intake boundary condition files
+## Cockburn Sound model : industrial discharge boundary condition files

 <br>

-This folder contains the boundary condition for industrial intakes, previously compiled by BMT, and processed for use by the TUFLOW-FV Cockburn Sound model.
+This folder contains the boundary condition for industrial discharges, previously compiled by BMT, and processed for use by the TUFLOW-FV Cockburn Sound model.

-Files in this folder include intakes data from agencies of (by Apr 2023):
+Files in this folder include discharge data from agencies of (by Apr 2023):

 ```
 BP